 - Aortic root dilation > 2SD above mean by ECHO.

 - If participants meet any of the following heart conditions, they must be evaluated for the study by a cardiologist before beginning:

 - Right ventricular enlargement/right axis deviation, as determined by ECG

 - Intraventricular conduction delay >120ms in child >12 years old or >100ms in child <8 years old, as determined by ECG

 - Right or left bundle branch block, as determined by ECG

 - Treatment with a monoamine oxidase inhibitor (MAOI) or use of an MAOI within 14 days.

-- Known hypersensitivity or allergic reactions to methylphenidate or product components such as bananas (due to bananas serving as an active ingredient in the formulation of the project's study intervention - Quillivant XR).
+- Known hypersensitivity or allergic reactions to methylphenidate or product components such as banana (due to bananas serving as flavoring in the formulation of the project's study interventions - Quillivant XR and the placebo).

-- Since there is limited information regarding the safety of Quillivant XR during pregnancy, a pregnancy test will be conducted at the medical screen for female participants who have commenced the menstrual cycle.
-If pregnancy is indicated, the participant's parent/guardian will be notified, and the participants will be excluded from the study as a precautionary measure.
+- Pregnancy.
+(Since there is limited information regarding the safety of Quillivant XR during pregnancy, a pregnancy test will be conducted at the medical screen for female participants who have commenced the menstrual cycle.
+If pregnancy is indicated, the participant will be excluded from the study as a precautionary measure).

 - University of California Davis MIND Institute